-Bull nurses have the opportunity to become globally engaged 21-century medical professionals and work collaboratively with academic institutions, health care facilities and communities throughout the world.
+Bull nurses have the opportunity to become globally engaged 21-century medical professionals and work collaboratively with academic institutions, health care facilities, and communities throughout the world.
 With credit-earning travel opportunities, mission trips and other programs, students will gain vital skills to help address emerging global health challenges.

-The community health experience offered by Global Nursing enables undergraduate students to learn first-hand about international health care while delivering nursing education and services to local residents.
+The community health experience offered by Global Nursing enables undergraduate students to learn first-hand about international health care while delivering nursing education and services to residents.
 Students have the opportunity to develop interprofessional health care relationships, explore different cultures, and increase their value as globally educated registered nurses.
 See the program list below for the current opportunities.
-For an overview of the program, visit the Undergraduate Program page.

 |U.S. Virgin Islands